arthurhammer/arthurhammer.de/_posts/2023-05-30-reading-clean-architecture.md

 ### Mobile Architecture

 In the mobile development world, the term architecture is often used interchangeably with MVVM, MVP, VIP, VIPER, TCA and the like.
-I have always felt these discussion fall short on important aspects.
+But these discussions fall short on important aspects as they leave huge chunks of an app's architecture out.

-Knowing MVVM, I can design a single scene but what about the rest?
-Let's add Coordinator/Router to navigate between scenes, is that all?
-A large part of the architecture is still missing.
+These patterns only tell us about how to design a single scene.
+Maybe multiple when we add a Coordinator/Router mechanism.
+Still, a large part of the architecture is missing.
 What about the service and data layers?
-How do you slice your modules and how do you wire them up?
-How do you keep your dependency graph from spiraling out of control?
-And, finally, how do you keep everything extensible and maintainable while having multiple teams working on the same app?
+How do we slice our modules and how do we decide what belongs in one module vs. the other?
+How do we connect modules without letting the dependency graph spiral out of control?
+And, finally, how do we keep the code extensible and maintainable while having multiple teams working on the same app?

+There are important questions to answer.
 Apple has never helped us here.
-In contrast, the [Android documentation](https://developer.android.com/topic/architecture) is much more detailed and opinionated.
-It's a really good starting point!
-I have also found articles from larger teams insightful as they discuss exactly these issues (e.g. [JustEat](https://tech.justeattakeaway.com/2019/12/18/modular-ios-architecture-just-eat/) or [New Work](https://tech.new-work.se/di-in-a-modularized-project-in-swift-339fc242b4df)).
-And finally, connecting with others at conferences has really opened my eyes.
+On the other hand, the [Android documentation](https://developer.android.com/topic/architecture) is much more detailed and opinionated.
+It's a really good starting point.
+I have also found articles from larger teams insightful as they have faced similar issuess (e.g. [JustEat](https://tech.justeattakeaway.com/2019/12/18/modular-ios-architecture-just-eat/) or [New Work](https://tech.new-work.se/di-in-a-modularized-project-in-swift-339fc242b4df)).
+Also, connecting with others at conferences has really opened my eyes.

 ### Clean Architecture